YorkIsMine/GraphQL/README.md

 # GraphQL
-You can test this application using:
+You can test this application using:\n
   Password: 382b236fd6567059
   Email: ashenken@yandex.ru